rsairu/hello-world/tetratank.md

 * [Orlushy heater](https://github.com/rsairu/howto/blob/main/orlushy_heater.md)

 *RIP first wave of Thanksgiving Fish (x9(?) neon tetra).
 We love you*
 *We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time.* -T. S. Eliot
-*If I have seen further than others, it is by standing upon the shoulders of giants.* - Isaac Newton (but carried on in spirit by D. J. Trump)
+*If I have seen further than others, it is by standing upon the shoulders of giants.* - Isaac Newton
+*Treat the word impossible as nothing more than motivation* - Donald Trump